MDFahimAnjum/MDFahimAnjum.github.io/_pages/about.md

   - /about.html
 ---

 I'm Fahim Anjum, a postdoctoral researcher at UCSF passionate about machine learning, particularly in brain signal processing and large language models (LLMs).
-I have 9+ years of experience in designing ML algorithms, statistical models, and efficient features for time-series analysis, forecasting, and classification
+I have 9+ years of experience in designing ML algorithms, statistical models, and efficient features for time-series analysis, forecasting, and classification.
+To learn more, please visit my <a href="https://mdfahimanjum.github.io//#projects">projects</a> and <a href="https://mdfahimanjum.github.io//#publications">publications</a>.

 <br>🔭 Developing deep-learning models for brain signal classification.
 <br>🌱 Exploring scalable architectures in LLMs for healthcare applications.